otaku42/lm77-2.4/README.md

 # lm77-2.4
 Backport of lm77.c from kernel 2.6.x to 2.4.x

-This is a driver for the LM77 for Linux kernel 2.4, a temperature sensor and thermal window comparator with 0.5 deg resolution made by National Semiconductor.
+This is a Linux kernel 2.4 driver for the LM77, a temperature sensor and thermal window comparator with 0.5 deg resolution made by National Semiconductor.
 Actually it's a backport of lm77.c from kernel 2.6.